zakharov89/finnish_vocabulary_website/README.md

 ---

-## 📌 Word combinations and usage
+## Word combinations and usage

 In addition to single words, the project explores **common word combinations**.
-These combinations are extracted automatically from a large Finnish subtitle corpus and ranked using statistical association measures.
+These combinations are extracted automatically from a large Finnish subtitle corpus and ranked based on frequency.

 Some word combinations include example sentences taken from real subtitles.
-Examples are added gradually .
+Examples are added gradually.

 ---

-## 📚 Data sources
+## Data sources

 - **Wiktionary**
   Basic definitions and translations are derived from Wiktionary.